Chumper/pyctor/docs/multiprocess.md

 ## General architecture

-Multiprocessing is done with a main process and n number of subprocesses, where the communication is done over TCP on localhost.
+Multiprocessing is implemented via subprocesses.
+There is one main process and n number of subprocesses, where the communication is done over TCP on localhost.

-The number of subprocesses is the same as the number of cores on the node but this can be controlled when creating multiprocess behaviors.
+The number of subprocesses is the same as the number of cores on the node but this can be controlled when creating multiprocess nurseries.

 ```mermaid
 graph TB